Tattoo Aftercare

 Cleaning

-Once the covering comes off, gently clean your tat once a day (or more if you get sweaty) with lukewarm water and a fragrance-free soap.
-Subsequently, pat dry (do not rub) with a clean/soft towel or preferably kitchen paper (roll).
-Always thoroughly wash your hands with antimicrobial soap and water before touching your ink.
+Once the covering comes off, gently clean your tattoo once a day (or more if you get sweaty) with lukewarm water and fragrance-free soap.
+Subsequently, pat dry (do not rub) with a clean, soft towel or preferably kitchen paper (roll).
+Always wash your hands thoroughly with antimicrobial soap and water before touching your ink.

 Sensitivity

-• Do not panic if for the first few days your skin is feeling sensitive, warm to the touch, weeping body fluids and ink, or has mild redness/swelling.
-This is absolutely normal according to the European Academy of Dermatology and Venereology.
+Do not panic if for the first few days your skin is feeling sensitive, warm to the touch, weeping body fluids and ink, or has mild redness/swelling.
+The European Academy of Dermatology and Venereology explains that this is absolutely normal.
 If you experience an allergic reaction or you think something is odd, contact us immediately.

 Healing guide for best tattoo aftercare